axibase/atsd/rule-engine/functions-web-query.md

 -------------|----------|----------------
 content      | string   | Response body
 headers      | map      | Map of HTTP headers.
-Header values with the same name are separated by a comma. contentType  | string   | Value of Content-Type header responseCode | int      | HTTP response code reasonPhrase | string   | HTTP Reason Phrase duration     | long     | Time in milliseconds between creating a request object and receiving a response object
+Header values with the same name are separated by a comma. status       | int      | HTTP response code duration     | long     | Time in milliseconds between creating a request object and receiving response

 ### `webNotify`